Add a tool to create links to LSB standard locations for Condor tarball installs

 - User installs condor, runs linkLSB, then decides to install the RPM (or messes up a yum conf and it updates automatically, or installs something else that installs condor as a dependency, etc).
 Who knows what will happen, but I am sure it will be a disaster. a dependency, etc).
 Who knows what will happen, but I am sure it will be a disaster.

 - Servers with multiple condor installations for testing, etc. Though there is no conflict or bug with this tool, it would make things extra confusing.

 As a style note, it also seems very gross.
 I certainly don't want to support this kind of configuration.
 I can certainly imagine myself trying to debug an issue for hours before realizing that the user has run this command and forgot about it, and all the condor binaries in are in unexpected locations

-#4 Updated by Igor Sfiligoi almost 7 years ago
+#4 Updated by Igor Sfiligoi over 8 years ago

 Whoever uses the tarball templates to install a root-level setup will want to do this.

 So, the net result will not be any better without the tool...